-All in all, DFP is a great step up for any publisher with a growing operation that requires a higher level of customization and freedom to experiment — it’s completely free, loaded to the brim with advanced features, and the best part is, if it doesn’t work for you, you can switch right back to whatever network you were using anytime you want.
+All in all, DoubleClick for Publishers is a great step up for any publisher with a growing operation that requires a higher level of customization and freedom to experiment — it’s completely free, loaded to the brim with advanced features, and the best part is, if it doesn’t work for you, you can switch right back to whatever network you were using anytime you want.

 Frequently Asked Questions

-DFP stands for DoubleClick for Publisher.
+DFP stands for DoubleClick for Publishers.
 Now it is a part of Google Ad Manager that comprises both DFP and DoubleClick Ad Exchange.

 Yes.
-Although you don’t necessarily need to serve AdSense ads on your website through DFP, connecting the accounts is a mandatory step to join DFP.
+Although you don’t necessarily need to serve AdSense ads on your website through DFP, connecting the accounts is a mandatory step to join DoubleClick for Publishers.

 Yes, you can!
 Google Ad Manager (DFP) allows publishers to add AdSense and AdX to various line items and make them compete for better bid pressure.

-Another great thing about the DFP- AdSense integration is that in case your ad inventory is going unsold for some reason, DFP will automatically fall back on AdSense to fill up the unsold inventory- ensuring that your ad space doesn’t go to waste.
+Another great thing about DFP- AdSense integration is that in case your ad inventory is going unsold for some reason, DFP will automatically fall back on AdSense to fill up the unsold inventory- ensuring that your ad space doesn’t go to waste.

-Just like any other ad platform, DFP comes with its own set of rules and stipulations that publishers need to adhere to avoid the risk of account suspension by Google’s policy enforcement team.
+Just like any other ad platform, DFP comes with its own set of rules and stipulations that publishers need to adhere to for avoiding the risk of account suspension by Google’s policy enforcement team.

-Most policies are pretty common sense, such as “not using artificial means to inflate impressions, conversions, and/or clicks”, which is something any publisher who has worked with AdSense, or any other network for that matter, would already know.
+Most polices are pretty common, such as “not using artificial means to inflate impressions, conversions, and/or clicks”, which is something any publisher who has worked with AdSense, ow any other network for that matter, would already know.